tmfg/digitraffic/pages/tieliikenne-en.md

 Road traffic information is gathered from the operational traffic management systems of ITM Finland Ltd (a subsidiary of Fintraffic).
 Currently the open data API includes:

-- TMS data (Traffic Measurement System).
-Information is gathered from an inductive loop which is installed inside the pavement.
-When a vehicle passes over the loop it creates information about average speeds and traffic amounts.
-Currently, there are over 450 traffic measuring stations in Finland.
-The [TMS documentation](lam) contains descriptions of TMS data.

-- Current free flow speeds.
-Data is updated once a day.

-- Traffic disorders.
-Road traffic center provides information about traffic accidents and other disorders like road works.
-Messages are available in Datex2 format.

-- Weight restrictions are available in datex2 format.

-- Roadworks are available in datex2 format.
+- Road weather cameras.
+Cameras provide information on current traffic flow and weather conditions.
+Currently, there are over 470 road weather cameras.

 - Road weather station data.
 The road weather stations measure e.g. temperature, wind, rain, relative humidity and dew point.
 Data is updated once per minute.
 Currently, there are over 350 road weather stations on the Finnish road network.

 - Road weather forecasts.
 Content is updated every five minutes.

-- Road weather cameras.
-Cameras provide information on current traffic flow and weather conditions.
-Currently, there are over 470 road weather cameras.
+- TMS data (Traffic Measurement System).
+Information is gathered from an inductive loop which is installed inside the pavement.
+When a vehicle passes over the loop it creates information about average speeds and traffic amounts.
+Currently, there are over 450 traffic measuring stations in Finland.
+The [TMS documentation](lam) contains descriptions of TMS data.

+- Traffic messages.
+Traffic disorders, weight restrictions, roadworks and weight restrictions are available in Datex2 and Simple-JSON format.

+- TMC/ALERT-C location data which is used in Traffic messages.

+- Variable signs

+- Road maintenance information

 - Metadata for all services is updated twice per day